 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 When it comes to cleaning, a wet/dry vacuum is the biggest workhorse in the DIY shop.
-From sucking up spilled water to nabbing sawdust, nails, and other debris from hard-to-reach corners, owners rely on their wet/dry vac to make the task of straightening up the garage or shed much easier.
+From sucking up spilled water to nabbing sawdust, nails, and other debris from hard-to-reach corners, owners rely on their wet/dry vac to make the task of cleaning up the garage or shed much easier.

-The design of a wet/dry vac is pretty basic: its biggest feature is a large, two-piece chamber to hold water or debris, with the vacuum motor perched on the top of the chamber.
+The design of a wet/dry vac is pretty basic: Its biggest feature is a large two-piece chamber to hold water or debris, with the vacuum motor perched on the top of the chamber.
 Most have casters on the bottom to roll the vacuum around easily.
 A flexible hose attachment enables users to reach into corners, and more accessories are usually available, such as crevice nozzles, dusting brushes, and even squeegees.

-Just like a vacuum cleaner for rugs, wet/dry vacuums have a powerful motor and fan that creates suction by drawing air into the vacuum’s canister, through an intake port, and upward through an exhaust port.
+Just like a vacuum cleaner for rugs, wet/dry vacuums have a powerful motor and fan that creates suction by drawing air into the canister, through an intake port, and upward through an exhaust port.

 Unlike a home vacuum, a wet/dry vac typically employs a two-chamber system to separate solids and liquids.
-Debris is sucked in through the intake port of the outer chamber, using a hose that attaches to the intake, and helps direct and speed up airflow.
+Debris is sucked in through the intake port of the outer chamber using a hose that attaches to the intake, and it helps direct and speed up airflow.
 Once inside the chamber, the airflow decreases.
 The debris and water exit the airstream and fall down into the inner chamber.
-Meantime, the air continues its upward journey, passing through a filter to strain out any fine dust and debris before exiting via the exhaust port incorporated in the motor housing.
+Meanwhile, the air continues its upward journey, passing through a filter to strain out any fine dust and debris before exiting via the exhaust port incorporated in the motor housing.

-Switching the vacuum from dry to wet vacuuming is almost as easy as flipping a switch ⸺ with one caveat.
+Switching the vacuum from dry to wet vacuuming is almost as easy as flipping a switch—with one caveat.
 You must change the filter from a dry filter to a wet filter before tackling that puddle of water.
 Dry filters are made of paper, which doesn’t make them a great option for filtering water.
 Wet filters are usually made of foam and soak up the liquid.

 Static pressure (SP), also called “sealed pressure” or “sealed suction,” is an important measurement for vacs that will be used to pick up a lot of water.
-High-end wet/dry vacuums have an SP rating around 75.
+High-end wet/dry vacuums have an SP rating of around 75.

 CFM (cubic feet per minute) is a rating of the maximum airflow a vacuum can achieve at its largest opening.
 A higher airflow rating is important for vacs that will be used to pick up fine dust and other small particles.

 While a good rating for all three is important for any wet/dry vacuum, look for a balance that leans slightly toward a higher rating for the primary planned use.
-For example, a vacuum with plenty of horsepower and a very high airflow, compared to its SP or AP ratings, may be great for picking up dust, but not so good for vacuuming up nuts and bolts — its suction is too low.
+For example, a vacuum with plenty of horsepowers and very high airflow, compared to its SP or AP ratings, may be great for picking up dust but not so good for vacuuming up nuts and bolts — its suction is too low.
 You’ll want the airflow rating to be more in balance with the suction and air power.

 In addition to size, wet/dry vacs have a few other options that buyers may want to consider.
 If the vacuum will be used to pick up a lot of water, choosing one with a tank drain will make it much easier to empty the tank, rather than trying to pick up a large bucket of water.

 Some wet-dry vacs include a blower feature—either a built-in port or a detachable blower.
-This is very handy for knocking dust out of the corners of the shop, or even clearing leaves from the driveway.
+This is very handy for knocking dust out of the corners of the shop or even clearing leaves from the driveway.

-Most wet/dry vacs come with a hose attachment with a diameter of 1 ¼ inches, but wider hoses can be purchased.
+Most wet/dry vacs come with a hose attachment with a diameter of 1 1/4 inches, but wider hoses can be purchased.

 Some small and mini vacs are capable of being wall-mounted.
 While this is great for storage and opening up floor space in the garage or shop, they’re not portable in this position.
 It may be hard to reach the far corners of the workshop, even with a long hose extension.